Skip to main content

 Have you suffered because of a manufacturer or corporation’s deception, fraud, or negligence?
 Often times, the harm you’ve suffered is shared by hundreds or thousands of other individuals.
 Instead of litigating each claim separately, class action lawyers combine these claims and go after corporations while representing a class of people who have been similarly affected and who may not have a real avenue to recovery otherwise.

 A class action lawsuit is one of the most powerful ways injured consumers can band together to fight for justice.
-These cases can be brought in either federal or state court, and if the outcome of the class action is positive, the settlement amount is split between the plaintiffs.
+These cases can be brought in either federal or state court, and if the outcome of the class action is positive, the settlement amount is split between the plaintiffs

 In order for a class action lawsuit to be certified, it must meet specific criteria, including: